-We offer leagues for all kids from Kindergarden through 9th Grade
+We offer leagues for all kids from the age of three through 9th Grade

 Exclusively for kids in PRE-K (ages 4 & 5 only), Kickball provides a great initial exposure to baseball by teaching kids the basics (bases, outs, innings, lineups, positions, etc.).
 Games are played on Saturday mornings at Lloyd Field.

 For Kindergarten kids, this is where the skills portion of baseball begins to take shape.
 Played on Saturday mornings, the first part of each session is spent with skill-development drills which is followed by a short ‘game’ between two teams.
 The entire lineup bats each inning by hitting off of a ‘T’.
 Players are encouraged to try to field the ball and make ‘outs’ with their team.
 There is no winner or loser.

 For kids in 1st grade, the level of baseball is increased as the ‘T’ is put away in favor of ‘coach pitch’.
 Similar to the Kindergarten level, each session will start with a quick skill development session followed by a ‘game’.
 Games are played Saturdays and are played against other HHK/SR teams as well as the other towns from our district (USR, Allendale).
 Boys are encouraged to play their assigned positions and mimic a real baseball game.

 For kids in 2nd grade, baseball now takes it up a notch by having kids pitch for the first two innings of each game.
 The following four innings are ‘coach-pitch’.
 Games are played against other HHK/SR teams as well as the other towns in our district (USR, Allendale).
 Strikeouts, walks, and a score is kept.
 There are no playoffs and no ‘standings’ to keep track of.
 Skill development takes place during team practice.